-Compared to previous years, the number of new spin-offs remained roughly the same.
+Compared to previous years, the number of new spin-offs was slightly lower.
 In 2023 there were five, in 2022 six, and in 2021 five again.
 In 2020 there were two.
 In 2024, Phos4Nova B.V., Flawless Flow Pumps B.V. and Twente Medical Optics B.V. were founded.

 Phos4Nova develops stable and biologically safe polymers (molecular chains).
 These can aid in drug absorption and improve the visibility of contrast agents in MRI scans, enabling doctors to interpret images more effectively.